kerski/pbi-dataops-template/README.md

 - A PAT token generated with Code "Read, Write, Manage" Permissions.
 Please see instructions <a href="https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows#create-a-pat" target="_blank">at this link</a>.

     ![Example to PAT Token](./images/part20-PAT.PNG)

-### Azure DevOps

--  Signed up for <a href="https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops" target="_blank">Azure DevOps</a>.

-- For Azure DevOps you must be a member of the Project Collection Administrators group, the Organization Owner, or have the Create new projects permission set to Allow.

 ## Installation Steps